Configuring authentication

 Multifactor authentication using the Stormshield TOTP solution

-The TOTP method has to be configured in advance.
+The TOTP method has to be enabled and configured in advance.
 For more information, refer to the technical note Configuring and using the Stormshield TOTP solution.

 Multifactor authentication using a third-party solution and a RADIUS server